herve4m/quay-collection/docs/quay_team_ldap_module.rst

 ..
 Description

-- Create, delete, and update teams in organizations.
+- Synchronize and unsynchronize teams in organizations with LDAP groups.

 ..
 Aliases